bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-03-Spring-Boot-Postgis-Example.markdown

     app: postgis-example
 {% endhighlight %}

-With the local docker-machine, you should pay attention to this property.
+With the local docker-machine, you should pay attention to imagePullPolicy property.

 {% highlight yaml %}
 imagePullPolicy: Never
 {% endhighlight %}

-After all that preparations, build the application (mvn clean install) and follow these steps.
+After all these preparations, build the application (by 'mvn clean install' command) and follow these steps.

 Go to the root of the application via cd.